Does Green Tea Contain Caffeine?

 Green Tea to Start the Morning

 Green tea has long lagged behind coffee in popularity – and yet it is a real insider tip.
-In addition to caffeine, green tea contains numerous other valuable ingredients.
+In addition to naturally contained caffeine, green tea contains numerous other ingredients.

 The Perfect Brewing Time for Green Tea